Skip to main content

 • Uses the continual improvement process of Kanban.

-Rather than holding daily review meetings and estimating the scope of work for every single iteration, teams just need to make sure the backlog is limited to a fixed size that can run down to zero before the next planning stage begins.
+Rather than holding daily review meetings and estimating the scope of work for every iteration, teams should just make sure the backlog is limited to a fixed size that can run down to zero before the next planning stage begins.

 What are the advantages of Scrumban?